Mios Num

-Mios Num (aka: Num, Indonesian language: Pulau Mios Num) is an island of the Yapen Islands group, in Papua Province of Western New Guinea, northeastern Indonesia.
+Mios Num (aka: Num, Indonesian language: Pulau Mios Num, or officially Pulau Yerui) is an island of the Yapen Islands group, in Papua Province of Western New Guinea, eastern Indonesia.

 It is in Cenderawasih Bay.
-The Mios Num Strait separates it from Yapen island to the west.
+The Mios Num Strait separates it from the larger Yapen island to the east.

-Numfoor and Biak are to the north, with Aruri Strait in between.
+Numfoor and Biak are to the north, with the Aruri Strait in between.